 - Go back to your home area and select the bright orange "Customize My Tabs" button.

 Now, you can go to your connections tab and select New Connection.
 From here, you will select the Contact, the Connection Owner (a.k.a, you), and an option Account or Template.
 Then, you send the invitation.

 Once the other Salesforce business clicks the link in the invitation email, they will be asked to join your Salesforce to Salesforce connection.
 Once they are connected, you can start sharing objects via the "publishing" feature.

-Reporting With S2S
+Reporting With Salesforce to Salesforce

 Once you are connected with another organization, you will probably want to immediately start reporting on sharing activities.
 You should have your reporting requirements already established prior to engaging in a Salesforce to Salesforce connection.
 Remember, reporting helps keep you safe, compliant, and organized throughout the sharing process.

 Not only are you sharing extremely valuable data, but once you start sharing things like the Accounts object and customer records, you have to manage your risks thoroughly and report on all activities.
 GDPR will dish out serious fines to organizations who lose records during this process.

 In particular, there are two pieces of language in GDPR that you should pay attention to: